Visualisation is also called guided imagery and uses the power of your imagination to help you relax or relieve symptoms.

 Research has looked into visualisation to help control symptoms and treatment side effects in people with cancer.
 It is difficult to do this type of research and the results are sometimes not clear.
 We need more research to see how guided imagery and visualisation can help people with cancer.

 In 2010 the PERI study reported its results.
 It looked at visualisation and guided imagery for patients with bowel cancer.
 The study included 151 patients and found that relaxation and guided imagery did not significantly change people’s mood or quality of life.
 But an earlier review of 6 studies in 2005 suggested that guided imagery may be helpful in managing stress, anxiety, and depression for people with cancer.
+Further research in this area is needed.

 In 2012 an American study looked at guided imagery for patients having radiotherapy for breast cancer.
 The study found that patients who had guided imagery had lower breathing and pulse rates and lower blood pressure.
 They also had a slightly higher skin temperature which showed that they felt more relaxed.
 Overall, more than 8 out of 10 participants in the study described the guided imagery sessions as helpful.
 All of the people who took part said that they would recommend guided imagery to others.